johnlaudun/jln/teaching/courses/432-schedule.md

 ---

-Read Dégh and Vázsonyi. (*Warning*: it's much longer, so start as soon as possible.)
-List the groups of which you are a part and then, using a network graph, try to chart the usual flow of information through those groups.
-What role do you play?
-Are you the bridge between groups or are there a number of people who overlap a group?
-How does that affect the flow of information.)
-Your assignment is to report on your findings and to submit a network graph of at least three groups of which you are a part.
-(Please just label everyone not you with their initials: we are not engaged in social graph surveillance in this course.)

-Dégh, Linda, and Endre Vázsonyi.
-1975.
-The Hypothesis of Multi-Conduit Transmission in Folklore.
-In _Folklore.
-Performance and Communication_, edited by Dan Ben-Amos, and Kenneth Goldstein, 207–55.
-Den Haag: Mouton.

-Bikhchandani, Sushil, David Hirshleifer, and Ivo Welch.
-1992.
-A Theory of Fads, Fashion, Custom, and Cultural Change as Informational Cascades. _Journal of Political Economy_ 100 (5): 992-1026.
-10.2307/2138632.

-**DAY**: *Satanic Panic Redux* With the Satanic Panic being back in the news, one good way to start this course is by tracing the history of these panics and by talking about rumors and panics in general.

-Ellis, Bill.
-1989.
-“Death By Folklore: Ostension, Contemporary Legend, and Murder.” *Western Folklore* 48 (3): 201–20.
-DOI: 10.2307/1499739.

 Victor, Jeffrey.
 1990.
 “Satanic Cult Rumors as Contemporary Legend.” *Western Folklore* 49 (1): 51–81.
 DOI: 10.2307/1499482.

 Xiao, Q, W Huang, X Zhang, S Wan, and X Li.
 2021.
 “Internet Rumors During the Covid-19 Pandemic: Dynamics of Topics and Public Psychologies.” *Frontiers in Public Health* 9: 788848.
 DOI: 10.3389/fpubh.2021.788848.

-**DAY**. *Conduits and Cascades*.

-Tangherlini, Timothy.
-2017.
-Toward a Generative Model of Legend: Pizzas, Bridges, Vaccines, and Witches. _Humanities_ 7 (1): 2017.
-10.3390/h7010001.

-Laudun, John.
-2020.
-The Clown Legend Cascade of 2016.
-In _Folklore and Social Media_, edited by Andrew Peck and Trevor J. Blank, 188–208.
-University Press of Colorado.
-10.2703/j.ctv19fvx6q.14.

-**DAY**. *It's Folklore All the Way Down*.

-Shifman, Limor.
-2014. _Memes in Digital Culture_.
-MIT Press.

 **DAY**. *Case Studies*.